What Is a P45? P45 and Umbrella Companies Explained

 Can you get a P45 even if you only worked one day?

 Yes.
 Even if you worked for an umbrella company for a single day and received one payment, they must issue a P45 when you leave.
-There's no minimum length of employment.
+There is no minimum length of employment.
 The P45 covers whatever pay and tax applied during that time, even if the figures are very small.

 This catches some contractors off guard.
 Umbrella contracts are employment contracts.
 Every time employment ends, a P45 follows.

-Tested an umbrella with one assignment and moved on?
-You'll still get a P45.
+If you tested an umbrella company with one assignment and then moved on, you will still get a P45.
 Keep it.
-Your next umbrella or HMRC may need it.
+Your next umbrella company or HMRC may need it.

 What if you lose your P45?

-Your old employer can't issue a second P45 once they've submitted the original to HMRC.
+Your old employer cannot issue a second P45 once they have submitted the original to HMRC.
 If you lose it, fill in a new starter declaration with your new employer.
-They'll use that to set your tax code.
+They will use that to set your tax code.
 You can also check your tax history through your Personal Tax Account on GOV.UK.

 HMRC’s records hold your pay and tax data from all PAYE employment.
 Your Personal Tax Account on GOV.UK shows your cumulative figures.
 In most cases, the right tax code can be set without the physical P45.

-If you're worried your tax code is wrong, contact HMRC directly.
+If you are worried your tax code is wrong, contact HMRC directly.
 They can review your record and issue a new code notice to your employer.

 How does the P45 process work at DASA?

 When you leave DASA, we issue your P45 after your final payroll run.
 We submit the leaving information to HMRC and post your copy.
-When you join DASA from another umbrella, hand over your previous P45 and we'll set up your payroll correctly from day one.
+When you join DASA from another umbrella company, hand over your previous P45 and we will set up your payroll correctly from day one.

 Want to understand your pay in more detail?
 Read our umbrella contractor pay and tax guide.
-Or check our how to read an umbrella company payslip guide.
+Or check our step-by-step guide to reading your umbrella company payslip.
 Use the umbrella take home pay calculator to see your net pay.
-Visit the DASA homepage to get started.
+DASA is an accredited umbrella company — get started directly on the site.

 What is a P45?